typicode/pegasus/README.md

 ## Benchmark

-Average time to display data on http://typicode.github.io/pegasus
+Average time to display data on the [demo site](http://typicode.github.io/pegasus).

 |             | jQuery only  | jQuery + Pegasus  |
 |:------------|:-------------|:------------------|